- The single most comprehensive online source of early American newspapers

 Unprecedented coverage from every state west of the Mississippi River

 Series 13 represents the largest online collection of 19th-century U.S. newspapers from the American West.
-It delivers approximately 2,500 titles published in all 24 states west of the Mississippi River, plus a number of titles published east of the Mississippi for valuable political and economic context.
+It delivers more than 2,300 titles published in all 24 states west of the Mississippi River, plus a number of titles published east of the Mississippi for valuable political and economic context.
 Filling a critical gap in the previous series, Series 13: The American West enormously extends the geographical breadth and depth of Early American Newspapers.
 For the first time ever, students and scholars have online access to thousands of titles offering new opportunities for fresh discoveries on nearly every aspect of American settlement and frontier life.
 Series 13: The American West features not only many of the earliest and rarest titles published in each Western region—many of which represent the only surviving record of local people, places and events—but also some of the West’s most successful and influential newspapers.

 Political, Business and Religious Newspapers of the 19th Century